projectcalico/calico/networking/bgp.md

   name: peer-with-route-reflectors
 spec:
   nodeSelector: all()
-  peerSelector: route-reflector == ‘true’
+  peerSelector: route-reflector == ‘true'
 ```

 #### View BGP peering status for a node

-You can use `calicoctl` to view the current status of a particular node’s BGP connections.
+You can use `calicoctl` to view the current status of a particular node's BGP connections.
 This is useful for confirming that your configuration is behaving as desired.

 Run the following command on the node you want to view the current state: